Course Outline

 Description

-This is an experiential course that continues to build on the knowledge and skills you learnt in the first semester, and is designed to be flexible and responsive to urgent issues that may arise during your Internship.
+This is an experiential course that continues to build on the knowledge and skills you learnt in the first trimester, and is designed to be flexible and responsive to urgent issues that may arise during your Internship.
 Creativity and initiative for moving into new situations in your counselling practice will be encouraged and developed.
 This course introduces the techniques of Grief Therapy; the psychological recovery from trauma, and the place of transpersonal or spiritual orientations within the profession of counselling.

 How will this course be delivered?